Mayank0875/DSA-Problem/Backtracking/Balanced Parentheses Count/problem.md

 ## Description

 You are building a linter for a new programming language.
 A key feature is checking if parentheses are balanced.
 A sequence of parentheses is 'well-formed' if every opening parenthesis has a corresponding closing parenthesis, and they are properly nested.
 For example, `(())` is well-formed, but `)(` is not.
-Given an integer $n$, your task is to determine how many different well-formed combinations of parentheses can be created using exactly $n$ opening parentheses and $n$ closing parentheses.
+Given an integer n, your task is to determine how many different well-formed combinations of parentheses can be created using exactly n opening parentheses and n closing parentheses.
 You just need to return the total count.
 ## Examples

 ### 1